Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

    1. You cannot make a feat with a name that someone has already created a feat for.
 2. Devise an advantage the feat gives your settlement and a disadvantage the feat gives your settlement.
 3. Then, contact a DM with your proposed feat, that DM will check it against the examples to see if it is reasonable and perhaps advise you on how to describe it in a way that is both short and sweet.
-4. Once you and the DM agree the feat is ready, the DM will tell the other DMs about the feat and add it to the list below so nobody else can make a feat with that name.
+4. Once you and the DM agree the feat is ready, the DM will tell the other DMs about the feat and add it to the list of used feats so nobody else can make a feat with that name.

 #### Considerations
 Through its feats, you are creating the unique story of your settlement.